 - Order Type: Choose’ Market’ which is the simplest way.
 A market order allows you to buy a stock at the best available current price.

 - Good Through: Set it at today’s date

 - Enter your phone number then click ‘review order’

 Step 3: Review your order.
 If something looks wrong, hit modify.
 If everything looks good, then you can confirm your order by entering your password and hitting the blue ‘submit order’ button.

 You now own several pieces of the massive company that is the Bank of Montreal.
 Your first dividend payments will be on the way in no time!
 You can check your status at any time by choosing ‘Order Status’ under ‘Trade’ on the main toolbar.

-Market & Limit Orders
+How to Start Stock Trading With Market & Limit Orders

 Market orders are the most straightforward and simplest types of orders.
-With Market Order, you are choosing to buy a stock or ETF at the best market price available on the market at the time your order is sent to the exchange market and is processed (i.e. executed).
+With a Market Order, you are choosing to buy a stock or ETF at the best market price available on the market at the time your order is sent to the exchange market and is processed (i.e. executed).

 In other words, if you are buying a stock, and the last order price is $28.80, then you will be buying stock in and around that price.
 Keep in mind, stock exchanges/the market executes orders in the sequence it receives them.
 So if someone buys a whole bunch of stocks just before you buy yours and that moves the price up to say $29.00, then when your order is ready for execution, you will be buying the stock at this new price.

 This is the type of order that I personally use and what I recommended in the section above because it is the most simple.